Stated SL(n)-Skein Modules and Algebras: Stated SL( )-skein modules

 Roughly speaking an $n$-web in $\MN$ is like $n$-tangle, except that the framing at boundary points is different.
 Here is the precise definition, where the first four requirements are the same as those in the definition of an $n$-tangle.

-\bdf An {\bf $n$-web} $\alpha$ in $\MN$ is a disjoint union of oriented circles and a finite directed graph properly embedded into $M$ such that \benu[nosep] \item Every vertex of $\alpha$ is either $1$-valent or $n$-valent.
-Each $n$-valent vertex is a sink or a source.
-We denote set of 1-valent vertices, called {\bf endpoints} of $\al$, by $\pal$. \item Each edge of the graph is a smooth embedding of the closed interval $[0,1]$ into $M$. \item $\alpha$ is equipped with a {\bf framing} which is a continuous non-vanishing vector field transversal to $\alpha$.
-In particular, the framing at a vertex is transversal to all incident edges. \item[(4')] The set of half-edges at every $n$-valent vertex is cyclically ordered. \item[(5')] The endpoints of $\alpha$ lie in $\cN$ and the framing at these endpoints is the positive tangent vector of $\cN.$ \eenu \edf
+\bdf An {\bf $n$-web} $\alpha$ in $\MN$ is a disjoint union of finite number of oriented circles and a finite directed graph properly embedded into $M$ such that \benu[nosep] \item Every vertex of $\alpha$ is either a sink or a source and either $1$-valent or $n$-valent.
+We denote the set of 1-valent vertices, called {\bf endpoints} of $\al$, by $\pal$. \item Each edge of the graph is a smooth embedding of the closed interval $[0,1]$ into $M$. \item $\alpha$ is equipped with a {\bf framing} which is a continuous non-vanishing vector field transversal to $\alpha$.
+In particular, the framing at a vertex is transversal to all incident edges. \item[(4')] The set of half-edges at every $n$-valent vertex is cyclically ordered. \item[(5')] The endpoints of $\alpha$ lie in $\cN$ and the framing at these endpoints is a tangent vector of $\cN$, pointing in the direction of the orientation of $\cN$.
+We call such tangent vector {\bf positive}. \eenu \edf

 Webs are considered up to continuous isotopy within their space.

 Note that the only difference between the unbased $n$-tangles of Subsection \ref{ss.unbased-t} and $n$-webs in the cube $Q$ marked with $\Lambda_l, \Lambda_r$ is the framing at their endpoints.
 The difference explains why half-twists appear in our theory.